Funding Opportunities for Undergraduates

 Graduate School Application and Related Expenses Grant

-The Department of African American Studies at Princeton University offers funding grants of up to $2,300 for graduate school application-related expenses, not covered by the recruiting institution (e.g., application fees, post-graduate exam fees [1 exam per student], travel expenses associated with admissions interviews, post-acceptance visits) to AAS concentrators planning to pursue a graduate degree.
+The Department of African American Studies at Princeton University offers funding grants of up to $2,300 for graduate school application-related expenses, not covered by the recruiting institution to AAS majors planning to pursue a graduate degree.
+These expenses include application fees, post-graduate exam fees for one exam per student, travel expenses associated with admissions interviews and, post-acceptance visits.

-AAS concentrators who have been accepted to doctoral and non-professional master's programs may also request funding to visit prospective schools.
-Funding may be used for travel, lodging, and meals; personal items, entertainment, and social activities will not be covered.
-Interested students should submit a copy of the acceptance letter, planned itinerary, and detailed itemized budget.
-The Curriculum Committee will review funding requests based on need.
+AAS majors who have been accepted to doctoral and non-professional master's programs may also request funding to visit prospective schools.
+Funding may be used for travel, lodging, and meals.
+Personal items, entertainment, and social activities will not be covered.

-• Provide a working budget for all of your anticipated expenses.
-We expect these costs to be moderate; you are responsible for researching competitive pricing in order to maintain reasonable costs.
+2. Enter Your Anticipated Expenses.
+Provide a working budget for all of your anticipated expenses.
+We expect these costs to be moderate; you are responsible for researching competitive pricing to maintain reasonable costs.
 The budget you are providing should be detailed and specific.
-Advise if you are receiving any funding from any other sources.

 AASGSARE